Design and technology: Key stage 2

 Structures: Product packaging

-Exploring how 3D shell structures are created from nets and used in packaging.
+Exploring how 3D shell structures are created from nets, investigating their use in packaging and applying this understanding to create original designs.

 (5 lessons)